Double Creek Farm

 *This program allows me to pick-and-scrutinize the horses I offer to the clients instead of purchasing something that might not fit and have to "push" it off on someone else.
 Some barns go to auctions or purchase from families and then turn the horses 'over' without knowing what they have, or are capable of doing.
 The consignment program at Double Creek allows me to be as picky as we would for our personal horses, so you can rest assured that if its here for sale with my name, we know all aspects about the horse and their suitability.

-Above, Kolored by Krymsun AQHA/APHA stallion at a show in 2016 - stood Grand Champion Stallion.
-Also picked up some green WP points at the show.
+Above, Kolored by Krymsun AQHA/APHA stallion - stood Grand Champion Stallion.
+Also picked up some WP points at the show.
 He has AQHA pleasure points already.